DoomGuy41/Ford_Fiesta_MK8_Arduino/README.md

 PIN 13 : HS CAN LOW

-Menu keys : (Digital pin on arduino to Ground Arduino )
+# Menu keys : (Digital pin on arduino to Ground Arduino )
+If you want to use the menu keys (you will want at least the ok key to clear the message on the screen )

   OK PIN : 3